jaco-pixeldump/pixeldump-as3lib/README.md

 # pixeldump-as3lib
-as3 general purposse classes collection
+as3 general purpose classes collection

 ## abstract
 every dev uses his own libs for daily work, this is just one of these, here an incomplete feature list: